Adamm00/IPSet_ASUS/README.md

 IoT WAN blocking applies to devices in the Skynet IoT IPSet.
 When enabled, their forwarded WAN traffic is blocked except for the configured TCP/UDP ports and traffic routed through OpenVPN or WireGuard server interfaces.
 Traffic between local bridges remains subject to Merlin's access controls; Skynet does not override LAN isolation.
 By default, UDP port 123 remains available for NTP time synchronization; accurate device time is required by certificates, secure connections and scheduled activity.
 The default can be replaced with up to 15 custom ports or disabled entirely.
 The saved device list and the blocking switch are managed independently.

 - `firewall settings iot ban 192.168.1.50 192.168.1.60` - Add one or more IPv4 addresses or CIDR ranges to the IoT list.
-- `firewall settings iot unban 192.168.1.50 192.168.1.60` - Remove one or more IPv4 addresses or CIDR ranges from the IoT list and clear their recorded IoT blocks.
-Other traffic records are retained.
+- `firewall settings iot unban 192.168.1.50 192.168.1.60` - Remove one or more IPv4 addresses or CIDR ranges from the IoT list.
+Recorded traffic history is retained.
 - `firewall settings iot enable|disable` - Start or pause IoT WAN blocking without clearing the saved device list.
 - `firewall settings iot view` - Display detected clients, their IoT state, and the current allowed protocol and ports.
 - `firewall settings iot ports 123 124 125` - Replace the allowed WAN port list.
 Ports must be between 1 and 65535, with a maximum of 15 entries.